jquery/learn.jquery.com/page/using-jquery-core/utility-methods.md

 console.log( newObject.foo ); // "baz"
 ```

-### `$.proxy`
+### `$.proxy()`

-Returns a function that will always run in the provided scope — that is, sets the meaning of this inside the passed function to the second argument.
+Returns a function that will always run in the provided scope – that is, sets the meaning of this inside the passed function to the second argument:

 ```
 var myFunction = function() {